statpascal/emul99/readme.md

     git checkout develop

 can be used.
-The checkout creates the following directory structure in the working directory (which is subsequently used by the example)
+The checkout creates the following directory structure in the working directory (which is subsequently used by the example):

 ```
 └── emul99
     ├── bin			Binaries and config files
-    ├── diskfiles		Disk files (TIFILES format)
+    ├── diskfiles		Disk files (TIFILES or plain text)
     ├── diskimages		Disk images (sector dumps)
     ├── modules			ROMs/GROMs of cartridges
     ├── roms			Console, P-code and DSR ROMs/GROMs
     ├── scripts			Helper scripts
-    └── src			Pascal source code
+    └── src			Pascal and assembler source code
         └── fpcunits
 ```